 Elders: my term of respect for older adults, borrowed from Native American cultures, because elders are our keepers of wisdom

-Home base: Minneapolis-St. Paul, and happy to travel to you as needed
+Home base: Minneapolis-St. Paul, and happy to travel or Zoom as needed

 Past work experiences: Mille Lacs Band of Ojibwe (Director of Public Relations); Goff Public (Director of Writing and Strategic Communication); Cass County Historical Society at Bonanzaville (Marketing Manager)